How to Get Your Baby to Sleep for Longer

 Babies and sleep: the science

 Your baby needs to sleep to grow, a lot more sleep than most people.
 It can seem, especially in the first few weeks, that your baby sleeps really well.
 Many brand new babies will sleep for hours during the day and night, giving their parents some much needed time to rest themselves.
 But at around 3 or 4 months, babies start to wake up more, interacting more with the world around them.
 And while it’s great fun to see their personalities start to emerge, it can also be exhausting.
 Sleep is a learned skill, and while some babies catch on really quickly others can take years to sleep well.
+Before we can realize the full extent of childhood nighttime problems, we need to know how much rest our kiddos need.

 Naps, catnaps and night sleep